Plumbing Design Considerations For Sustainable Buildings

 Greywater systems are another effective method for water conservation in sustainable buildings.
 Greywater refers to non-potable water generated from sources like sinks, showers, and washing machines.
 Instead of letting this water go to waste, greywater systems collect and treat it for reuse in irrigation or toilet flushing.
 By diverting and treating greywater, buildings can significantly reduce their reliance on fresh water, leading to substantial water conservation and increased sustainability.

-See also The Role Of Plumbing In Industrial Facilities
+See also Plumbing In The Digital Age: The Role Of Technology

 Energy Efficiency